 Gold Puerto Rican Rum: Puerto Rico claims to be the "Rum Capital of the World" and some very fine rums come from the island.
 These rums must be aged in American oak barrels for at least a year and use continuous distillation.
 While there are other styles of rum produced there, this recipe specifically calls for gold rum.
 Look for bottles of this from Bacardi, Don Q, and Ron Castillo.

 151-Proof Demerara Rum: This overproof rum really gives the zombie punch a kick and it's very specific.
-The demerara version of overproof rum has a smokiness that gives it a nearly burnt taste, so it's a nice addition to the complexity of this drink.
+The demerara version of overproof rum has a smokiness that gives it a nearly burnt taste, so it's a nice addition to such a complex drink.
 For this one, you don't have many options: Lemon Hart and Hamilton are two brands to look for.
-In a pinch, try another 151 rum, such as that from Bacardi or Cruzan.
+In a pinch, try another 151 rum, such as that from Cruzan.

 During the time that the original zombie punch was essentially lost to the bartending community, there were many attempts to replicate the recipe.
 A number of those transformed the drink from a single frozen cocktail into a boozy party punch.